zefoy/ngx-swiper-wrapper/README.md

 startAutoplay(reset?)             // Starts and optionally resets the autoplay.
 ```

-Above functions can be accessed through the directive reference (available as directiveRef in the component).
+Above functions can be accessed through the component reference (available as componentRef in the component).